hashinami46/sakamichi-app-ts-cli/README.md

 ...
 ```

-Please read till the end for common usage and knowledge.

 ## 🆕 Updating Guide
 **Always use the latest package update because there might be some bugs fix.**
-- **Using git clone**
+- **Using git clone** \
 If you use git clone to download these assets just simply excute this command in the project root directory.
 It will automatically download the latest update.
+Just copy the code "git config --global --add blablabla" to your terminal and retry the pull command if you get error message "dubious ownership in repository".
 ```
 git pull origin main
 ```
-If you get error message "dubious ownership in repository", just copy the code "git config --global --add blablabla" to your terminal and retry the pull command.
-- **Download from zip**
+- **Download from zip** \
 If you already mastering git and download the app from zip, you should download the update and extract the contents inside the zip to your old project root dir.
 If you got replace confirmation message, just say yes.
 It won't delete your catalog or downloads dir.

 ## 🔫 Supported Apps and Usage